openpublishoperation/sql-docs-psprocesssing/sqlserver-cmdlets/sqlserver-module/vlatest/Set-SqlAvailabilityReplica.md

 ### Example 4: Configure a primary replica and secondary replica for read-only routing
 ```
-PS C:\>Set-Location "SQLSERVER:\SQL\PrimaryServer\default\AvailabilityGroups\MainAG"
+PS C:\> Set-Location "SQLSERVER:\SQL\PrimaryServer\default\AvailabilityGroups\MainAG"
-C:\PS>$PrimaryReplica = Get-Item "AvailabilityReplicas\PrimaryServer"
+PS C:\> $PrimaryReplica = Get-Item "AvailabilityReplicas\PrimaryServer"
-C:\PS>$SecondaryReplica = Get-Item "AvailabilityReplicas\SecondaryServer"
+PS C:\> $SecondaryReplica = Get-Item "AvailabilityReplicas\SecondaryServer"
-C:\PS>Set-SqlAvailabilityReplica -ReadOnlyRoutingConnectionUrl "TCP://PrimaryServer.domain.com:5022" -InputObject $PrimaryReplica
+PS C:\> Set-SqlAvailabilityReplica -ReadOnlyRoutingConnectionUrl "TCP://PrimaryServer.domain.com:5022" -InputObject $PrimaryReplica
-C:\PS>Set-SqlAvailabilityReplica -ReadOnlyRoutingConnectionUrl "TCP://SecondaryServer.domain.com:5022" -InputObject $SecondaryReplica
+PS C:\> Set-SqlAvailabilityReplica -ReadOnlyRoutingConnectionUrl "TCP://SecondaryServer.domain.com:5022" -InputObject $SecondaryReplica
-C:\PS>Set-SqlAvailabilityReplica -ReadOnlyRoutingList "SecondaryServer","PrimaryServer" -InputObject $PrimaryReplica
+PS C:\> Set-SqlAvailabilityReplica -ReadOnlyRoutingList "SecondaryServer","PrimaryServer" -InputObject $PrimaryReplica
 ```

 The first command changes location to a location in the SQLSERVER: provider.

-The second command gets the replica for the primary server, and then stores it in the **$PrimaryReplica** variable.
+The second command gets the replica for the primary server, and then stores it in the $PrimaryReplica variable.

-The third command gets the replica for the secondary server, and then stores it in the **$SeconardyReplica** variable.
+The third command gets the replica for the secondary server, and then stores it in the $SeconardyReplica variable.

 The fourth command assigns a read-only routing URL to the primary replica.
 Then it sets the read-only routing list on the primary replica.